lgtm-migrator/credify-android-sample/README.md

 )
 ```

-### Show the Service Instance
+### Show the Service detail

-Using the below code for showing the **Service Instance page**.
+Using the below code for showing the **Service detail page**.
 It will show all the BNPL details which the user has used.

 ```kotlin
 CredifySDK.instance.passportApi.showServiceInstance(